gfox72/DOCTEST/MAN-1.md

 To create and access your wallet, you will be using the *dero-wallet-cli* file (name may vary with OS version).

-Navigate to the folder which contains your DERO wallet files and execute the dero-wallet-cli application, this should give you a terminal window showing some version info and then the DERO wallet menu.
+Navigate to the folder which contains the extracted files and execute the dero-wallet-cli application, this should give you a terminal window showing some version info and then the DERO wallet menu.
 <img align="left" src="/ASSETS/MAN-1/DERO_WALLET_MENU.png" width="480">
 </br></br></br></br></br></br></br></br></br></br></br></br>